-The assets of the Scheme come from contributions paid by the employers, together with investment growth.
+The assets of the Scheme come from contributions paid by members and by the employers, together with investment growth.

 The assets of the Scheme are held separately from the employers and the Board is responsible for investing this money.

 The assets are held in a common fund - they are not held in separate pots for each member.